 How To Choose The Right Email Marketing Agency

-So if you’re ready to use email, but you’re not a professional marketer, how do you find the right agency partner to help you maximize that potential?
+So if you’re ready to leverage email, but you lack the internal resources to make it happen, how do you find the right agency partner to help you maximize that potential?

 Asking for Referrals